Skip to content

 Short answer: Tengwar is the only dedicated Elvish learning app.
 Nothing else comes close for structured, progressive Quenya or Sindarin study.

 But let's be thorough.
-Here's every option worth considering.
+Here's every option worth considering — and how to pick the right one for your goal.

 The Options at a Glance